shabbychef/pawodi/content/rascals/idiots.md

 I have come to understand that the epithet of choice when baby mama is driving the kids around is 'idiot!'
 I only came to understand this when our two year old started to say this around this house.
-Perhaps, because the context in which one yells in a car is not clear to a backward-facing child, it probably seemed like an appropriate interjection for common use: when you are feeling happy, or want to say, 'hello'.
+Perhaps because the context in which one yells in a car is not clear to a backward-facing child, it probably seemed like an appropriate interjection for common use: when you are feeling happy, or want to say, 'hello'.
 So he has taken to yelling, "idiot! idiot over there!"